-Moreover, in order to promote SMSC and British Values further, we host a number of opportunities, to allow our pupils to exercise the freedom of speech.
-These are as follows:

-- A school assembly is held every morning, as well as every whereby the pupils will discuss a range of topics, ranging from; the weekly on-goings in school, to any negativity that may have impacted our daily procedures.
-There is also a singing assembly every Tuesday morning. - It's been decided that the pupils of EHS are going to form a school council (Incorporating democracy), so that they can obtain more of a voice in all decisions made within the school.
+- 2.2.4.3 Moreover, in order to promote SMSC and British Values further, we host a number of opportunities, to allow our pupils to exercise the freedom of speech.
+These are as follows: - A school assembly is held every morning.
+Monday and Thursday assemblies are linked to the SMSC calendar and our Word of the Week.
+Tuesday's assembly is for singing, Wednesday's assembly alternates between What's in the News, Thrive and school council.
+Finally, Friday's assembly is our celebration assembly, where we focus on our pupils' amazing achievements throughout the week. - EHS has a school council, which consists of a school counsellor and a staff member overseeing the meetings incorporating democracy, so that they can obtain more of a voice in all decisions made within the school.

-How will this work?
+2.2.5 How will this work?